-Tuition payments should be made in person at the Finance Office during regular office hours or mailed prior to the due date.
-Checks that are returned for non-sufficient funds will be assessed a \$25 fee.
-If tuition payments by check are returned more than once for non-sufficient funds during enrollment, all future payments must be paid by money order.
-Payment of tuition as listed on the Schedule of Payments is due and payable either on the first day of every month or at the mid-point of the first financial year, mid-point of the program, and mid-point of the second financial year.
+Tuition payments should be made in person via check, money order or credit card at the Finance Office during regular office hours.
+Recurring payments can also be scheduled with the student's authorization to withdraw the payment amount from his/her account each billing period.
+Checks that are returned for insufficient funds will be assessed a \$25 fee.
+If tuition payments by check are returned more than once for insufficient funds during enrollment, all future payments must be paid by money order.
+Payment of tuition as listed on the Schedule of Payments is due and payable on the first day of every month.
 Payments not made within five (5) business days of the scheduled due date may be subject to a late charge.
-The school will make any efforts to collect the money due while the student is at school.
-If no payment is received thirty (30) days after payment is due, the student may be removed from class and not be allowed to attend school until all payments are current.
-The student will be subsequently withdrawn.